Sarah-Quita Offringa: Aruba’s Windsurfing Darling

 There are three different disciplines in competitive windsurfing: freestyle, slalom, and wave sailing.
 In the highly technical freestyle discipline, the windsurfer performs a creative acrobatic show filled with aerial stunts on flat water.
 Slalom windsurfing is high-speed racing, which requires high winds.
 Wave sailing is a combination of wave jumping and wave riding, with sailors using the waves to catapult into the air to perform high-flying tricks.

 Sarah grew up doing freestyle—for her, windsurfing is freestyle—and for her, it’s the most fun.
 In the next few years after that fateful competition in Bonaire, Sarah developed her freestyle skills in the waters of Aruba and Bonaire, already earning recognition and awards as a young rider.
 She entered her first PWA event in 2003, and in 2006 she was named the PWA Rookie of the Year, ranking second in the freestyle discipline.
 Just two years later, in 2008, Sarah clinched her first PWA Freestyle World Champion title.
-She amazingly went on to win the world champion title in freestyle nine more times, back-to-back, the most recent one earned in July 2017.
+She amazingly went on to win the world champion title in freestyle 11 more times, back-to-back, the most recent one earned in 2019.

 Let’s just take a moment to put this into perspective.
 Not only has Sarah won the most world champion titles in freestyle windsurfing in history, but she hasn’t lost a single freestyle competition nor heat since 2008.
 Furthermore, Sarah has consistently beat competitors much older than she.
 In fact, when she was on the winner’s podium for the first time, she was a mere 14-year-old standing next to women at least 12 years older.
 It’s safe to say that Sarah-Quita is indisputably the best female freestyle windsurfer in the world.